Thej099/React-Basic-Props/README.md

 # React-Basic-Props
-The project is mainly to understand about the props and the Retrival of Props, Children Props, PropTypes, DefaultProps, and Destructing of Props
+The main focus of this project is to gain a comprehensive understanding of React props, covering aspects such as prop retrieval, working with children props, utilizing PropTypes for type checking, setting default values with DefaultProps, and efficiently destructuring props.
+Join us in exploring these fundamental concepts that play a crucial role in building flexible and maintainable React applications.